Sending Money to or from Germany

 Money matters in Germany and Europe

-Today your money transfer options include credit cards, online services (PayPal, Xoom, etc.), Western Union, your local bank, and even that old standby, the cashier’s check (in certain situations).
-Let’s look at the various options and compare them—after a brief word about the problem with personal checks.
+Today your currency transfer options include credit cards, online services (PayPal, World First, Xoom, etc.), Western Union, and your local bank (usually the worst option).
+Let’s look at the various options and compare them — after a brief word about the problem with checks.

 - See our Currency Converter for the current exchange